WHITEFLIES

 GREENHOUSE WHITEFLY

-SILVERLEAF or SWEETPOTATO WHITEFLY
+SILVERLEAF WHITEFLY

 Damage to ivy from scales feeding on older leaves below this leaf on the same stem.